CookieBox26/shibainu/README.md

 uv sync
 ```

-If your OS and CUDA combination differs, edit `pyproject.toml`, delete `uv.lock`, and run the commands above.
+If you're on a different OS/CUDA, edit `pyproject.toml`, delete `uv.lock`, and run the commands above.

 If you're unable to use uv, install the dependencies from `pyproject.toml` manually.